instantwifi/appernetic-hugo-project/content/post/the-doors-are-open.md

 ## Instructions video shooting at AirBnB
 Today we shoot the instruction video at an AirBnB host.
 Our goal was to do it as fast as possible with minimal cost.
 So I used my Sony Xperia and did the recording with the help of my co-worker Jan.
 We did a little storyboard and then get to work.
 After 2 hours we had all the clips, had directed it in iMovie and added some text.

 AirBnB hosts is the perfect customer for our 3D printed GoWi.Fi sign.
-Hosts can put the sign on the wall or table and give the guests an easy, secure and fast way to connect to the Wi-Fi
+Hosts can put the sign on the wall or table and give the guests an easy, secure and fast way to connect to the Wi-Fi Hotspot in the house.

 So here is the result: